walljm/homeassistant-edgerouter/README.md

 1. Open HACS in Home Assistant
 2. Click the three dots menu → Custom repositories
-3. Add this repository URL and select "Integration" as the category
+3. Add `https://github.com/walljm/homeassistant-edgerouter` and select "Integration" as the category
 4. Search for "EdgeRouter" and install it
 5. Restart Home Assistant

 ### Manual Installation

+1. Download the latest release from [GitHub Releases](https://github.com/walljm/homeassistant-edgerouter/releases)
-1. Copy the `custom_components/edgerouter` folder to your Home Assistant's `custom_components` directory
+2. Copy the `custom_components/edgerouter` folder to your Home Assistant's `custom_components` directory
-2. Restart Home Assistant
+3. Restart Home Assistant

 ## Configuration